magicplatforms/SwarmSharp/README.md

 - Educational Focus: Designed as a learning tool for developers interested in multi-agent systems within the .NET framework.
 - Customizable Architecture: Allows for easy modification and extension to suit specific project needs.

-Consider this your cheat sheet for applying the video's advice:
+Consider this your cheat sheet for working with SwarmSharp Agents:
 1. Understand routines: Define clear steps for your agents to follow, like a to-do list.
 2. Implement handoffs: Enable agents to seamlessly transfer conversations to other specialized agents.
 3. Utilize agents: Treat them as specialized workers with unique skills.